From the monthly archives:

 “Some artists resort to plating and even tend to boast about it, but it is best avoided” (Stained Glass, Leonard Hill Books Limited, London, 1960, p.
 130).

-Stained Glass Painting with Oil – How many Layers can You paint in a single Firing?
+How many layers can you paint in a single firing?